 Poetry from Prison

-Internationally recognised Indonesian poet and writer Putu Oka Sukanta is receiving a life time achievement award at the Ubud Readers' and Writers' Festival this October.
+Internationally recognised Indonesian poet and writer Putu Oka Sukanta is receiving a life time achievement award at the Ubud Readers' and Writers' Festival in October, 2022.

 IMAGE: Zoe Reynolds

 My profile piece on Sukanta (below) was first published in the Jakarta Post in July, 2013.

 Putu Oka Sukanta survived one of the greatest atrocities in Indonesia during the violence of 1965-1966.

 In this two-part series, Zoe Reynolds writes how the internationally recognized Balinese writer ' and others silenced under Soeharto used the arts to voice opposition to persecution and injustice.
 I gaze at the Statue of Liberty And think of poetry written in prison. – Sukanta, 'Statue of Liberty'